jara001/f1tenth-rules/rules_v3.md

 Time Trial is a race with a goal to drive through the designated track as fast as possible and as consistently as possible.
 The idea is to push the algorithms to their limits.

-_Felix: should we add that there will be algorithms?_

 - Each team must pass the Qualification to be able to participate in the Time Trial.

 - Time Trial is used as a seeding technique for the Head-to-Head Race.